smartarch/ivis-core/README.md

     bash setup/install-ubuntu1804-local.sh
     ```

-5. Start Mailtrain and enable to be started by default when your server starts.
+5. Start IVIS and enable to be started by default when your server starts.
     ```
     systemctl start ivis-core
     systemctl enable ivis-core